The Epworth Sleepiness Scale

 Choose the most appropriate number for each situation:

 - 0 = would never doze

 - 3 = high chance of dozing

 Add up your score in the “Score” column.
 A score of 9 or above indicates you may be having a problem with daytime sleepiness but below 9 does not necessarily mean that you don’t have a problem.
-See your healthcare professional for advice if you snore, have been told that you awake gasping for breath or if you are sleepy during the day.
+See your healthcare professional for advice if you snore, have been told that you are awake to gasp for breath, or if you are sleepy during the day.